Optus CEO Resigns After Telco Disasters

 Optus CEO Kelly Bayer Rosmarin has resigned after two high-profile telco disasters.
 She stepped down to give the telco a chance at a reset and restore trust.
 The search for a new CEO has begun.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: 🏆 5. smh »
+Read more: brisbanetimes » / 🏆 10. in AU

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.